Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning: MODEL-BASED INVERSE REINFORCEMENT LEARNING WITH TEMPORAL SCALING

 In particular, we propose a structured cost defined using a weighted RBF network and an unstructured cost defined with an MLP with nonlinear activation.
 We show that when those costs utilise $\lambda$ they perform well when trained with either aligned or misaligned demonstrations.

-\paragraph{Temporal Scaling with a structured cost} Learning a cost function that is linear in the parameters is often a preferred choice in the model-based IRL literature \citep{abbeel2010autonomous, englert2017inverseRL, das2020model}.
+\paragraph{Temporal Scaling with a structured cost} Learning a cost function (used in line 14 in Alg.~\ref{algo:cost-learning-meta-train-individual}) that is linear in the parameters is often a preferred choice in the model-based IRL literature \cite{abbeel2010autonomous, englert2017inverseRL, das2020model}.
 Such costs, are interpretable and require less training to learn which makes them excellent for robotic applications.
 One successful approach for extracting useful parameters in this context is by incorporating additional structure in the cost definition,

-Recently, \citep{das2020model} compared a range of linear in the weights cost functions and showed that using a time dependent weighted cost can have positive effects to successfully extracting strategies from demonstration.
-In particular, \citep{das2020model} showed that an RBF-based structured cost with Gaussian kernel can outperform a range of other linear costs with fixed time dependencies in the context of object placement tasks.
+where $(\hat{\tau}-g)^2$ is a feature of the input trajectory $\hat{\tau}$ with respect to some goal $g$ and $\phi$ is some learnable parameterisation.
+Recently, \cite{das2020model} compared a range of linear in the parameters cost functions and showed that using a time dependent weighted cost can have positive effects to successfully extracting strategies from demonstration.
+In particular, \cite{das2020model} showed that an RBF-based structured cost with Gaussian kernel can outperform a range of other linear costs with fixed time dependencies in the context of object placement tasks.
 This motivated our choice of a weighted RBF network as a structured cost.
-However, all of those strategies assume fixed structuring of those costs \citep{abbeel2004apprenticeship, finn2016guidedirl, das2020model}.
+In the context of Eq.~\ref{eqn:cost}, an RBF-based structured cost can be expressed by setting $\phi = \omega \cdot e^{b(x - \mu)^{2}}$, for a fixed linearly spaced variable $x$ acting as time stamps for the desired output.
+Here the RBF weights $\omega$ are meta learnt.
+We used linearly spaced in time fixed number of kernel centres $\mu$, and $b$ is chosen to create some overlap between the neighbouring kernels.
+However, this as well as many common strategies assume fixed structuring of those costs \cite{abbeel2004apprenticeship, finn2016guidedirl, das2020model}.
 That is, once learnt, those costs cannot generalise to varied speeds of execution which limits their applicability.
 In this work we show how to automatically scale $C_{\phi}$ such that the induced structure can shift in time but stays the same relative to the given strategy extracted from demonstration (See Figure~\ref{fig:perturbations}).
 We refer to this ability as temporal scaling.

-Our structured time-dependent weighted cost function uses a linearly spaced in time fixed number of kernel centres $\mu$.
-In practice, this ensures that a given centre, $\mu$ will influence a specific region of a chosen trajectory (see Figure~\ref{fig:perturbations}).
-Shifting those centres in time but keeping them in the same region spatially would allow for a weighted representation that can adjust to different speeds of execution.
-Our temporally invariant learned cost is then obtained by using a temporal term $\lambda$ that grounds some current execution to the speed of execution of a base speed $|\tau_{base}|$, resulting in the following time-invariant structured cost